-Our next meetings will be on May 21, 2019.
+Our next meetings will be on August 6, 2019.
 We will be at La Villa restaurant in Gaithersburg, starting at 6:30 PM.
 The first 15 minutes we hope will be used to order food and drinks so that we can start the meeting promptly at 6:45.
 We have been promised cheaper food and drinks, if you order from the lunch menu.
 To get happy hour prices, order your drinks before 7:00 PM.
 The dishes in the web site look delicious, they are even better in reality.
 The address is:

 18701 N Frederick Ave.
 Gaithersburg, MD 20879.
 Please Note!!
 Our member John Hardison informed us that there are discounts for this restaurant.
 See the Links page for details.
 Those of us that joined have received good discounts.

 Please let Ken know if you are planning to read and bring enough copies to get comments.
 If you want the piece to be put up on this page send it to Ken (firstname.lastname@example.org) or to Mario (email@example.com).

 We also have a members list serv at https://groups.yahoo.com/group/gaithersburgwriters

 Join at the site or send an email to